 For rating periods starting between July 1, 2022 and June 30, 2023

+Chris T. Pettit, FSA, MAAA

 Justin Chow, FSA, MAAA

 Ryan Melson, JD, MS

 Executive Summary

 On April 2, 2022, the Centers for Medicare & Medicaid Services (CMS) released the 2022-2023 Medicaid Managed Care Rate Development Guide (Guide) for rating periods starting between July 1, 2022 through June 30, 2023.
 In this paper, we provide a summary of the changes from the previous guide (2021-2022) to aid states’ actuaries in understanding and complying with federal regulations.
 It is important to recognize and implement these changes in capitation rate certification materials as many of them aim to ease the CMS review process for states’ capitation rates.